 He edited such respected literary publications as Poetry Magazine and People's Literature.

-His two sons, Ai Xuan and
+His two sons, Ai Xuan and Ai Weiwei, both had successful careers as visual artists.

 He was a contemporary of fellow Chinese poet Wen Yiduo.